Have you ever been homesick?

 2. Invest In an International Phone Plan

-I’m not gonna insult you by saying you should Skype or FaceTime your family and friends to help manage homesickness during long term travel, because it’s a pretty obvious solution.
+I’m not gonna insult you by saying you should Skype or FaceTime your family and friends to help cure homesickness during long term travel, because it’s a pretty obvious solution.

 However, did you know that you can also get an international phone plan?